francescmarti00/dmu-multimedia/md/Responsive-Slideshow-lab.md

 From here, you could:

-- display the images in a random order
+- carry on styling your slideshow
 - add a timer to automatically transition the slides every two seconds
-- carry on styling your slideshow
 - make the 'hit' area of those buttons larger on devices that have 'coarse' pointer ability
 - try adapting the slideshow to include a video or two - the cropping works with them too